 The Council's five Select Committees also carried out an extensive programme of reviews of the Council's activities and decisions, and they report their work and findings to the Council.
 Their work has also been reviewed.

-During the year, a number of the documents making up the governance framework were reviewed and amendments subject to approval by full Council or delegated Committees e.g. :-
+During the year, a number of the documents making up the governance framework were reviewed and amendments subject to approval by full Council or delegated Committees e.g.:-

 - a.
 Code of Corporate Governance

 - b.
-Code of Conduct for employees
+Codes of Conduct

 - c.
 Anti Fraud & Corruption Strategy

 - d.
 Standing Orders for Schools

 - e.
 Financial Regulations